chanzuckerberg/cellxgene/experiments/heroku/README.md

 #### Default settings

-- `App name`: the unique name for your deployment.
+- `App name`: the unique name for your deployment
   - This will also serve as the default URL (e.g. https://cellxgene.herokapp.com/)
 - `App owner`: Who will own this app.
 Either you personally or an organization/team
 - `Region`: Location of the server where the app will be deployed (EU or US)